cloudflare/wrangler-legacy/README.md

       WebAssembly.
 Rust files will be built with `wasm-pack`.
       This project type uses webpack and webpack plugins in the background to build your worker.
   - `zone_id`: This is the ID of the "zone" or domain you want to run your script on.
-This is optional if you are using a workers.dev subdomain and is only required when `workers_dot_dev` is false, or excluded from an [environment](https://github.com/cloudflare/wrangler/blob/master/docs/environments.md).
+This is optional if you are using a workers.dev subdomain and is only required when `workers_dot_dev` is false, or left out of any given [environment](https://github.com/cloudflare/wrangler/blob/master/docs/environments.md) configuration.
   - `account_id`: This is the ID of the account associated with your zone.
 You might have more than one account, so make sure to use the ID of the account associated with the `zone_id` you provide, if you provide one.
   - `route`: This is the route you'd like to use your worker on.
 You need to include the hostname.
 Examples: